nenieiri-42Yerevan/42_NetPractice/README.md

 In this stage it turns out that Router R13 Interface will have `149.248.202.62` IP address and `255.255.255.252` Net-mask, and Router R21 will have `255.255.255.252` Net-mask.<br>
 To get the second IP address for that part of the network we just can subtract 1 from the last IP which is 62.
 So Router R21 IP address will be `149.248.202.61`.
 (Remember that from our Net-mask (/30) we have one reserved broadcast IP - 149.248.202.63, two free IPs - 62 and 61, and one more reserved for network - 60).
 Choosing such network mask in the end we have `42 - 4 = 38` more available hosts.
 But we don't need them anymore.<br><br>
-In this stage our computers already connected to the Internet I but for the reverse connection from the Internet I to our computers we need to configure routing tables for Internet I and Router 1, so they know where to send requests' answers.<br>
+In this stage our computers already connected to the Internet I but for the reverse connection from the Internet I to our computers we need to configure routing tables for Internet I and Router 1, so they know where to send requests' answers.<br><br>
-For that in routing table of the Internet I we need to write through which interface the network `149.248.202.0/26` is located, which is the interface of Router R12: `149.248.202.0/26 => 163.25.250.12`.<br>
+For that in routing table of the Internet I we need to write through which interface the network `149.248.202.0/26` is located, which is the interface of Router R12: `149.248.202.0/26 => 163.25.250.12`.<br><br>
 And for routing table Router 1 we also need to write through which interface the network `149.248.202.0/26` is located, which is the interface of Router 21: `149.248.202.0/26 => 149.248.202.61`.<br>
 We don't need to look to the second record of the routing table of Router 1, because it just shows us through which interface Router 1's default gateway is located.<br>
 ![NetPractice - level 8](./imgs/level_8.png)